 Likewise, women have more sensitive taste buds than men.
 That second X chromosome can translate into a tendency for food distaste and picky eating that is formed before we are even born.
 Other aspects of the maternal milieu–or in other words, our intrauterine environment–including our mother’s diet, blood sugar regulation, and calorie availability also will have an effect on our own taste inclinations and feeding behaviors after we are born.
 Our first eating experience really happens at Mom’s Diner.
 Pretty crazy.

 And that is just the beginning.
-I will continue with where our path next takes us later.
 For now, just chew on this, and in the spirit of loving ourselves, consider how such an appreciation of how we have arrived where we are through very little fault of our own, can translate into some gentle acceptance instead of the usual flagellation with figurative wet noodles–be they whole wheat, gluten-free or basic semolina.

 I do not intend to suggest that we absolve ourselves of responsibility for our health and eating behaviors, or that we should just throw in the towel, but perhaps such a reflection can help us to accept ourselves more for who we are and to put a lid on the negative self speak about our bodies.
 Such scolding and negative reinforcements will never lead to positive change.